mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Avoid Procedural Macro Crates

-Procedural macros are quite expensive to compile (keyword: monomorphization).
+Procedural macros are the hot sauce of Rust development: they burn through CPU cycles so use with care (keyword: monomorphization).

 If you heavily use procedural macros in your project (e.g. if you use serde), you can try to sidestep their impact on compile times with [watt](https://github.com/dtolnay/watt), a tool that offloads macro compilation to Webassembly.